 - Adaptation Displacement | Older Than They Think: If you think not many people remember this show, try finding someone who knows there were a novel and three movies featuring Clifton Webb as a "Mr. Belvedere" character decades before.

-- When Mr. Belvedere's novel fails to sell, George tries to comfort him by pointing out that Dr. Seuss' first book was a flop.
+- Critical Research Failure: When Mr. Belvedere's novel fails to sell, George tries to comfort him by pointing out that Dr. Seuss' first book was a flop.
 Belvedere says Seuss's first book was The Cat in the Hat, while George thought it was Horton Hears a Who!.
 The fact is they're both wrong, and Horton Hears a Who! does indeed predate The Cat in the Hat.

 - Ear Worm: The show's Thematic Theme Tune, a Dixieland-style number performed by Leon Redbone.
 Don't click on this if you don't want it stuck in your head the rest of the day.

 - "Funny Aneurysm" Moment: The running gag about Mr. Belvedere's predilection for junk food becomes a lot less funny in the wake of Christopher Hewett's death in 2001 from diabetes complications.